Nomadzy/DCS-World-Awesome-List/README.md

-# DCS World Awesome List (Work in  progress)
+# DCS World Awesome List - WIP

-Awesome list of DCS World resources for new flighters
+Awesome list of DCS World resources for new combat simers (work in  progress)

 ## Table of contents: